speechace/speechace-api-samples/django_sample/README.rst

      python manage.py runserver

-|

-.. warning:: This example uses HTML5 for recording and therefore if you are not hosting the sample on localhost then you must use SSL to activate the recorder properly.
+15. This example uses HTML5 for recording and therefore you must HTTPS (SSL) while accessing the sample from non-localhost servers.
 |